vladimirmandic777/Tour_Planner/README.md

 MapRequest

 # Unique Feature
-Our unique feature is a calories tracker.
+Our unique feature is a calories' tracker.
 The user can see the calories burned.
-The user can see how much calories he/she would burn by walking/running or with the bike.
+The user can see how many calories he/she would burn by walking/running or with the bike.

 # Time